Virginia Tech® home

 Student Design Competitions

-Many student design competitions offer the opportunity for our students to use recently gained packaging skills to redesign a commercial package.
-Our department students get involved in a wide range of competitions each year.
+Many student design competitions offer opportunities for our students to use recently gained packaging skills to redesign commercial packages.
+Our department's students get involved in a wide range of competitions each year.
 Consider joining the Packaging Club to compete in packaging competitions.